Ethan-H777/Design_Pattern_Issues/readme.md

 - Flyweight:          ProductDataFlyweight.java
 - Flyweight Factory:  ProductFlyweightFactory.java

-My device would run out of memory and fail the testings when dealing with the whole product data (5000000 size).
-I lower it to 1000 size for the purposing of implementing.
+My device would run out of memory and fail the testings when dealing with the whole product data (500000 size).
+I lower it to 1000 size for the purposing of implementing, but I changed it back to original for submission.

 ed post link: https://edstem.org/au/courses/11117/discussion/1388745

 ### Too Many Orders
 #### strategy